br2490/ISLE-Documentation/docs/04_installation_migration/migration_installation_guide.md

 ## Detailed Steps

 * Setup a Private Code Repository
-      * Most of the work in this guide involves careful editing of the various configuration and settings files that customize the pieces of Islandora (database, repository, web-server, etc...).
+      * Most of the work in this guide involves editing of the .env and tomcat.env that customize the pieces of Islandora (database, repository, web-server, etc...).
       * Doing this work in a code repository makes it easier to correct errors and to repeat the process for additional servers without needing to replicate all the work.
       * Since the edits will include things like passwords, it's important to make this a private repository.